GeekNandy/MicroHack/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/walkthrough/challenge-2/solution.md

 ```bash
 terraform apply tfplan
 ```
 Wait for the resources to get created.
-This may take several minutes.
-Then, go to the Azure portal and navigate to your VM.
-Find the public IP address of the VM and copy it for use in the next task.
+This takes - including the post installation script - approx. 10min.
+When the deployment finished, note the public IP address of the VM and copy it for use in the next task.

 ### **Task 3: Configure Oracle DB single instance via Ansible**